 Emotional spending is a bad habit, but it is a habit that can be broken.
 And you are not alone.
 Learn how to stop your bad spending habits below:

 What is emotional spending?
 Emotional spending meaning:

-Emotional spending is spending money because you are having negative emotions such as sadness, anger or anxiety.
+Emotional spending is spending money because you are having negative emotions such as sadness, anger, frustration, boredom, or anxiety.

 You spend money because you are trying to ease your negative emotions and buying something gives you a rush of joy and happiness.